opencog/opencog/opencog/python/pln/README.md

 After replacing atom_types.script, you will need to run cmake and make again to rebuild the system.

-A complete example is available here: **opencog/python/pln/examples/deduction_example.py
+A complete example is available in: **opencog/python/pln/examples/deduction_example.py**

 Example:
 Define an initial [atomspace][] object populated with Atoms.